Welcome to Class 6E

 Welcome to Year 6

-Year 6 is not just the year that children do their SATs and move onto Secondary school!
-It’s the year that they can take responsibility and pleasure in looking after and leading younger children in a variety of activities.
-It’s the year when they have a voice in how the school is run and what changes they think need to be implemented and it’s also the year when they can teach each other starter lessons in grammar and maths.
+Year 6 is not just the year that children do their SATs and move onto Secondary school – It’s the year that they can take responsibility in looking after and leading younger children in a variety of activities, represent the school through a wide range of enrichment opportunities and build their confidence and independence in preparation for moving on.

 This term our topic is Harry Potter and we are kicking off the subject with a visit to Warner Brothers Harry Potter World with class 5.
 These experiences will form the basis of our writing opportunities; through the power of J.K.Rowling’s writing, we will be covering language roots, letter writing (howlers!), ‘Fantastic Beasts’ non-fiction writing, a real sorting ceremony in order to create first-person recounts, creating potions and instructions, exploring the myths and legends of Beedle the Bard and even learning to play Quidditch in order to write match reports of real games!

 Our Duke of Alne award offers Year 6s the opportunity to challenge themselves at home and develop their skills, personal qualities and character.
-This is a yearly project that involves completing 6 disciplines that result in a Bronze, Silver and finally Gold Award.
-Children have taken on community projects such as turning telephone boxes into Libraries, helped at Playgroup or picked up litter, Fitness has seen children designing their own triathlons or trying a new sport, and parents have been spoiled with meals and cakes being prepared for them as part of the ‘Culinary Science’ module!
+This is a yearly project that involves completing 6 disciplines, resulting each term in a Bronze, Silver and finally Gold Award.
+In the past, children have taken on community projects such as turning telephone boxes into Libraries, helping at Playgroup or picking up litter.
+The ‘Fitness’ project has seen children designing their own triathlons or trying a new sport, and parents have been spoiled with meals and cakes being prepared for them as part of the ‘Culinary Science’ module!
 It is always a very rewarding project to undertake and each term culminates in an experience to reward the children for the hard work and commitment they have shown to their Duke of Alne activities.